mhaythornthwaite/Football_Prediction_Project/README.md

 - Any further testing and experiments should be completed using a tracking tool such as mlflow, making monitoring and sharing testing different approaches to model training easier.

-- Code does not adhere to styling best practice and should be refactored to follow to PEP 8 styling.
+- Code does not adhere to best practice and should be refactored to produce a cleaner codebase which is more efficient and follows PEP 8 styling.

 ## License